 - Mothballs can discourage pests from devouring fabric, but note that the smell may need a dry cleaning session to remove.

-Give Flick Pest Control a ring on 13 14 40 to permanently rid your home of moths.
+Give Flick Anticimex a ring on 13 14 40 to permanently rid your home of moths.